List of Green Lanterns: Gpaak

 Sector 3515; First appeared in Guy Gardner #11.

 Gretti

 The Green Lantern Gretti is part of a traveling caravan of "space gypsies" and refuses to stay in one place, roaming from sector to sector at the whim of his caravan.
 His superiors at the Corps say nothing since he still files his reports on time, but his sector partner Green Man has lately been less and less pleased with the situation.
-He is slain by Agent Orange, the keeper of the orange light of avarice.
+He is killed by Larfleeze, the keeper of the orange light of avarice.

 Harvid

 Sector 2937; First appeared in Green Lantern (vol. 2) #161.

 Horoq Nnot

 Sector 885; First appeared in Green Lantern (vol. 4) #11.
 Slain in the purge of Alpha Lanterns.

 Iolande

 Sector 1417; First appeared in Green Lantern Corps (vol. 2) #1.
 Iolande is a princess from planet Betrassus, and Soranik Natu's partner on Sector 1417.
 She and Natu have clashed during the beginning of their careers as Green Lanterns; however, they eventually get along.
 She is the only one in the Corps who is aware of her partner's true parentage to Sinestro.
-She appears in cameos in the Green Lantern: First Flight animated film, more prominently in the Emerald Knights animated film, and has a brief cameo in the Green Lantern live action film.
-She is also featured prominently in several episodes of Green Lantern: The Animated Series, voiced by Tara Strong.